JuicyMangoCode/music/README.md

     end
 end)
 ```
-⚠️ Use shortened URLs only if they resolve to direct MP3 files.
+⚠️ Use shortened URLs only if they resolve to direct ogg files.
 GMod requires the URL to point directly to a playable audio resource.